 - 14.2.
-At Sandymoor Ormiston Academy we continually monitor our SEND pupils through the SEND coordinator with regular one-two-one review meetings, In additional to this the SEND support team monitor case load students on a daily basis.
-We also monitor daily through Personal Tutors and Heads of Year as needed - 14.3.
-We recognise that it might be more difficult for some children with SEND or EAL to express their concerns about bullying therefore we have put in place the following additional arrangements to support reporting of incidents - To ensure that staff are alert to the bullying of pupils with SEND we will provide training as part of our safeguarding package Anti-bullying policy
+At Sandymoor Ormiston Academy we continually monitor our SEND children through the SENDCO, Safeguarding and Behaviour regular one-two-one review meetings, daily through Form Tutors and Heads of Year, as well as teaching assistants allocated to specific students. - 14.3.
+We recognise that it might be more difficult for some children with SEND or EAL to express their concerns about bullying therefore we have put in place the following additional arrangements to support reporting of incidents - Allocated teaching assistants reminds pupils that they are welcome to talk and report anything that worries them or that they are struggling with - The ARC this is a recognized safe space and is one where they are able to raise their concerns and/or worries. - Form tutors and heads of year check in with students and monitor at all times to support - Pastoral staff will specifically seek out identified students in order to provide appropriate support